HypoChloremic/unity/doc/unity.md

 ***Before first frame update***

-* The `start()` is called before the first frame update, onlöy if the script instance is enabled.
+* The `start()` is called before the first frame update, only if the script instance is enabled.